coders-school/multithreading/module4/00_intro.en.md

 ## Something about you

-* One of the most interesting things from Cpp Core Guidelines pre-work?
+* One of the most interesting things from pre-work?
-* Do you prefer threads or async?
+* Have you ever used condition variable?

 ___
 <!-- .slide: data-background="img/lukasz.jpg" -->